 4. Floor plan

-5. Announcements & news
+5. Announcements & News

-Event apps give organizers the opportunity to send out news or notifications about the program, the event or other various subjects.
+Event apps give organizers the opportunity to send out news or notifications about the program, the event, or other various subjects.
 These “news updates” are being seen as relevant and interesting, keeping users informed and connected.
 This feature always turns up high in the analytical ranking.

 Of course, there are many additional features being utilized in the app.
-But because time and the attention span of the user is limited, our data reveals that a set of core features are the most crucial in helping attendees navigate an event.
+But because time and the attention span of the user are limited, our data reveals that a set of core features are the most crucial in helping attendees navigate an event.
 Those key features should form a solid basis for the app, with all other features building upon that.